Jurisdiction of Supreme Court of India

 Powers of the Supreme Court

 The Supreme Court of India, established under Article 124 of the Indian Constitution, is the apex court in the country's judicial hierarchy, and its decisions are binding on all other courts within the territory of India.
 The powers of the Supreme Court are vast and multifaceted, ensuring the court plays a crucial role in the country's governance by interpreting the Constitution, protecting fundamental rights, and resolving legal disputes.
-Here's an overview of the key powers of the Supreme Court:

 The powers of the Supreme Court of India are instrumental in upholding the Constitution, ensuring the rule of law, protecting the rights of citizens, and maintaining a federal balance among the various organs of the State and between the Union and the states.